aws/aws-advanced-python-wrapper/docs/development-guide/IntegrationTests.md

 ## Debugging Aurora Integration Tests - Pycharm

-> :warn: The integration tests can only be debugged in Pycharm if you are using Pycharm Professional.
+> :warning: The integration tests can only be debugged in Pycharm if you are using Pycharm Professional.
 Pycharm
 > Professional can be downloaded separately from Pycharm Community.
 You will either need to get a license or sign up for
 > a
 > temporary trial.
 If you want to debug the integration tests but cannot get a license, you will need to use VSCode,